modelearth/localsite/start/README.md

 [The Localsite Framework](https://github.com/localsite/localsite/) is designed to allow multiple Github repos (using JQuery, React,&nbsp;Vue, etc.) to communicate using hash values.

-Place the <a href='https://github.com/localsite/localsite/'>localsite</a> repo within the root of your local web folder, along with other repos that reference it.
+Place the <a href='https://github.com/localsite/localsite/'>localsite</a> repo within the root of your local web folder, along with other repos that reference&nbsp;it.

 ## 1. Start a localhost server on your computer